SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 <h2>Overview</h2>
 In this section, we will learn the basics of HTCondor scripts towards submitting and monitoring the computational jobs.
-The jobs are submitted through the login node of OSG connect.
+The jobs are submitted through the login node of OSG Connect.
 The submitted jobs are executed on the remote worker node(s) and the outputs are transfered back to the login node.
 In the HTCondor job script, we have to describe how to execute the program and transfer the output data.